sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 #### Fetching microcopy by alias

 In addition to fetching assets by version, you can fetch them by a specific alias instead of a version.
 Currently, microcopy can be fetched with the alias _latest_, which returns the most recently updated version of the microcopy.
 The response also contains the version information for the most recent asset, so that subsequent fetches can be done based on asset version.

 When fetching by alias, the cache time is a few seconds for development environment and up to 5 minutes for production environment.
-In other words, it can take up to 5 minutes for translation updates to be visible in a production environment.
+In other words, it can take up to 5 minutes for microcopy updates to be visible in a production environment.
 These cache times are subject to change.

 ```js